robertthiesmeier/cross_site_imputation/README.md

 ```
 </details>

-Once we created a dataframe and organised the beta-coefficients and their variance/covariances, we can fit the meta regression model with random effects.
+Once we created a dataframe and organised the beta-coefficients and their variance/covariances, we can fit a meta regression model with random effects.

 ```ruby